 Levels 2-8 require 45 min. sessions and levels 9-12 1 hour and up.

 Each level requires a work book that can be purchased at www.ismta.org or I can purchase it for you and the cost will be added to the tuition.

-2. Students who do not pass both Theory and Performance may retake a level or advance to a higher level at the discretion of their teacher.
-Students pay a new participation fee when they retake a level.
+- Students who do not pass both Theory and Performance may retake a level or advance to a higher level at the discretion of their teacher.
+Students phttps://ismta.org/taxonomy/term/2ay a new participation fee when they retake a level.

-The RCM Certificate Program is a comprehensive and effectively sequenced program of music study and assessment, beginning with the Preparatory level(s), followed by levels 1 to 10, and concluding with the Associate Diploma of The Royal Conservatory of Music (ARCT).
-A Licenciate Diploma of The Royal Conservatory of Music (LRCM) is available for piano.
+RCM Exams - The Royal Conservatory Certificate Program is a comprehensive and effectively sequenced program of music study and assessment, beginning with the Preparatory level(s), followed by levels 1 to 10, and concluding with the Associate Diploma of The Royal Conservatory of Music (ARCT).
+A Licentiate Diploma of The Royal Conservatory of Music (LRCM) is available for piano.
 At each level, a Certificate of Achievement can be earned by successfully completing a Royal Conservatory practical examination.

 High quality: The Royal Conservatory offers a rigorous, internationally renowned standard of music education, discipline and assessment.

 Comprehensive: The RCM Certificate Program incorporates repertoire, etudes/studies, sight-reading, ear training, technique and theory for multiple disciplines.

 Structured: The program provides a clear levelled path for well-rounded musical training, and a consistent and meaningful structure for recognizing achievement, and rewarding excellence.